CISGameLab/SLR-Pachinko/README.md

 # SLR-Pachinko
-Recreation of a Second Life game where the player drops steel balls into a pachinko board in an attempt to donate as many cans as possible.
+Recreation of a Second Life game where the player shoots steel balls into a pachinko board to earn points towards cans.

 Unity Version: 2017.3.0f3